OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

         If you wish to support additional sub-command, then specify the name of the sub-command in the **sub-command name** argument and design a function using the **[design sub-command callback](#subcommandcallback)** guidelines.

-    5. <h3 id="system_cb()"> System Callback </h3>
+    9. <h3 id="system_cb()"> System Callback </h3>

         The System Callback function creates a system object and allows restoring the previous system configuration(if any).
-Hence, it cannot be `NULL`.
 Kindly refer to the **[Design system callback](#systemcallback)** guidelines for retrieving more information about the System Callback function.

+    10. <h3 id="usage_cb()">  Usage Callback </h3>

+        This function helps the user to know about the capabilities of your printer by showing the set of sub-commands and options supported by your printer.
+For retrieving the output of this function, the user needs to pass the `--help` argument.

+        One may specify the usage callback argument as `NULL` in the papplMainloop function.
+The `default` function is utilized in this situation.
+The default function shows the default list of sub-commands and options.
+The output of the default usage callback function is shown below.

+        ```c
+        Usage: <basename> SUB-COMMAND [OPTIONS] [FILENAME]
+                <basename> [OPTIONS] [FILENAME]
+                <basename> [OPTIONS] -

+        Sub-commands:
+            add PRINTER      Add a printer.
+            [autoadd          Automatically add supported printers.]
+            cancel           Cancel one or more jobs.
+            default          Set the default printer.
+            delete           Delete a printer.
+            devices          List devices.
+            drivers          List drivers.
+            jobs             List jobs.
+            modify           Modify a printer.
+            options          List printer options.
+            printers         List printers.
+            server           Run a server.
+            shutdown         Shutdown a running server.
+            status           Show server/printer/job status.
+            submit           Submit a file for printing.

+        Options:
+            -a               Cancel all jobs (cancel).
+            -d PRINTER       Specify printer.
+            -j JOB-ID        Specify job ID (cancel).
+            -m DRIVER-NAME   Specify driver (add/modify).
+            -n COPIES        Specify number of copies (submit).
+            -o NAME=VALUE    Specify option (add,modify,server,submit).
+            -u URI           Specify ipp: or ipps: printer/server.
+            -v DEVICE-URI    Specify socket: or usb: device (add/modify).
+        ```

+        If your printer supports only the default set of sub-commands, you can use the default usage callback function.
+If you wish to output different information when the user uses --help command-line argument, follow the designing **[usage callback function](#usagecallback)** guidelines.

-    6. ### Data
+    11. ### Data

-        This argument is a string literal and signifies the context of the printer driver.
+        This argument is a string literal and provides the application-specific data for any of the callback functions.

 <h2 id="design"> Designing Components </h2>